yhyu/tcp_server_c/README.md

 ## Netcopy example

-[Netcpy] (https://github.com/yhyu/tcp_server_c/tree/master/example) example is a server/client example to copy local file to remove.
+[Netcpy] (https://github.com/yhyu/tcp_server_c/tree/master/example) example is a server/client example to copy local file to remote.
 This is just a simple example, and only support single file copy.
-It might be enhanced to support multiple files and remove to remove copy in future.
+It might be enhanced to support multiple files and remote to remote copy in future.

 Start server (on remove side):
 ```